Drive transformative change

 - Tools and frameworks to look beyond the scale of individual organisations to transform sectors, systems and societies at large

-- An opportunity to interact with ground-breaking systems practitioners and academics
+- An opportunity to learn and interact with ground-breaking systems practitioners and academics

-- An opportunity to be part of a growing network of change-agents better able to effect transformation in their systems of interest
+- An opportunity to be part of a growing network of change-agents better able to effect systems justice within themselves and in their sectors

-This interactive eight-week course offers a rich learning experience that blends theory and practice as well as off-line and on-line learning.
+This 5 day face-to-face course offers a rich learning experience that blends theory and practice.

 Core Topics Include: